Chapter 34 BWV 124 Meinen Jesum Lass ich nicht

 My Jesus, I shall not abandon you.

 In the key of C it closed Part 2 of C 70, a large-scale work which, in November 1723, completed the church year.
 It also concluded C 154, raised a tone to the key of D, and it is yet again to be found, in the same key in the 1727 cantata C 157.
 (Cs 154 and 124 were both written for this same event, the first Sunday after Epiphany).
-In C 124 it appears in E, the highest pitch of all; possibly the choir needed to be kept on their toes!
+In C 124 it appears in E, the key of the opening fantasia, the highest pitch of all; possibly the choir needed to be kept on their toes!
 Otherwise the harmonisations for all versions differ only in detail.

 C 124, however, is the only one of these three works for which Bach composed a chorale fantasia based upon the melody, so perhaps this excuses the repetition.
 That apart, the chorale melody is not inserted into other movements such as we find in many works of this cycle, as indeed was also the case with C 122, performed just a few days previously.